Aerial view of Zurich cityscape with the medieval St. Peter church clock tower and colorful riverside buildings along the Limmat River.

 Biography

-Tal Sharf is an Assistant Professor in the Department of Biomolecular Engineering at UC Santa Cruz.
-Tal received his BS in Physics at UC Santa Barbara where he studied turbulence in thermally driven convection in the lab of Guenter Ahlers.
-Tal then pursued doctoral work in the nanoelectronics lab of Ethan Minot at Oregon State University where he developed biosensors based on carbon nanotube and graphene transistors.
-Inspired by the BRAIN initiative, Tal pursued postdoctoral training under neurobiologist Kenneth Kosik at UC Santa Barbara’s Neuroscience Research Institute where he received the Arnold O. Beckman postdoctoral fellowship award.
-While at UCSB, Tal generated the first high-resolution map of functional connectivity between neurons in human-iPSC derived brain organoids.
-In July of 2022 Tal started his lab at UC Santa Cruz where he works at the intersection of physics, biology and computation to understand the assembly and wiring of human brain circuitry.
+Tal Sharf is an Assistant Professor of Biomolecular Engineering at the University of California, Santa Cruz.
+He earned his B.S. in Physics from UC Santa Barbara, where he studied turbulence in thermally driven convection in the laboratory of Guenter Ahlers.
+He then pursued doctoral research with Ethan Minot at Oregon State University, developing biosensors based on carbon nanotube and graphene transistors.
+Inspired by the BRAIN Initiative, Sharf returned to UC Santa Barbara for postdoctoral training with neurobiologist Kenneth Kosik at the Neuroscience Research Institute, where he was named an Arnold O. Beckman Postdoctoral Fellow.
+During his postdoctoral work, he generated the first high-resolution map of functional connectivity among neurons in human iPSC-derived brain organoids.
+In July 2022, Sharf established his laboratory at UC Santa Cruz, where his team integrates physics, biology, and computation to investigate how human brain circuits assemble, wire, and generate function.
+In 2026, his team reported in Nature Neuroscience the discovery of preconfigured neuronal firing sequences in human brain organoids and the early postnatal rodent brain, suggesting that developing neural circuits contain intrinsic activity patterns that may provide a scaffold for interpreting later experience.

 Prof. Hideaki Yamamoto